 OnePlus announced the OnePlus 5T on November 16, 2017, at an event held in New York City.
 During the event, the Chinese smartphone giant also spoke about software updates.
 The company promised that the OnePlus 5T and the OnePlus 5 would receive Android 8.0 Oreo updates in early 2018.
 And indeed it delivered on this promise.

 Many expected OnePlus to launch the 5T with Android Oreo, but it ended up with Android 7.1.1 Nougat on board.
-Still, as you’d expect from a company with only a handful of devices on the market, OnePlus has done a pretty impressive job with software updates.
+Still, as you’d expect from a company with only a handful of devices on the market, OnePlus has done and still continues to do a pretty impressive job with software updates.

 OnePlus 5T Android Pie update

 - Android 9 Pie beta available in China

 - Stable update expected in Dec 2018-January 2019